-- Be responsible for redressal of grievances arising out of processing, access or use of judicial data.
-It will also lay down the procedures to be followed while handling such complaints. - Establish security standards and data handling protocols governing judicial data. - Arrange periodic training for judges and court staff on the framework for privacy in judicial data and their role and responsibilities within this framework. - Arrange for periodic audits of third parties to ensure compliance with the framework. - Liaise with the general data protection regulator in the country (as envisaged under the PDP Bill) to keep abreast of the latest developments in the field.
+Be responsible for redressal of grievances arising out of processing, access or use of judicial data.

+Establish security standards and data handling protocols governing judicial data.

+Arrange periodic training for judges and court staff on the framework for privacy in judicial data and their role and responsibilities within this framework.
+Arrange for periodic audits of third parties to ensure compliance with the framework.

+• Liaise with the general data protection regulator in the country (as envisaged under the PDP Bill) to keep abreast of the latest developments in the field.